kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 ### Logistic Regression model

-* Final test AUC-PR score: 0.2357508
+* Final test AUC-PR score: 0.07743987
 * Type 1 error rate: 0.1440329
 * Type 2 error rate: 0.4
 Model strengths: Easily interpretable, meaning outputs can be contexualised, and fast to train.
-Not prone to overfitting.
+Good baseline model to understand data before looking at more complex models.
 Model weaknesses: Performs poorly on imbalanced data, resulting in high Type 2 error (0.4) relates to 40% of strokes missed in diagnosis.
+I've overfitted the model, recieving AUC-PR of 0.2357508 during CV.

 ## Final ranking of the models